EiSiMo/Backdoor/README.md

 ## Requirements
 - Python 3.6 or higher
-- Windows or Linux OS
+- Windows or Linux OS (not tested on mac)

 #### Third party modules
 - cmd2